manticoresoftware/manticoresearch/installer/specification.md

 6. Remove the temporary directory on exit.

 Maintenance rule: the modular installer is the source of truth. `installer/build.sh` builds `bootstrap-standalone.sh` from `constants.sh`, `ui.sh`, `detect.sh`, `install.sh`, `upgrade.sh`, `uninstall.sh`, and `main.sh` by concatenating them with a small standalone logging prologue and stripping module-local boilerplate such as shebangs, `set -euo pipefail`, `SCRIPT_DIR` setup, and `source` lines.
 It syntax-checks the embedded Bash payload, then wraps it in a POSIX `sh` launcher.
 The generated Bash payload sets `MANTICORE_STANDALONE=1`; module self-test/direct-execution guards must check that flag so they do not run during standalone execution.
-Whenever modular behavior changes, run `installer/build.sh`, then verify `bootstrap-standalone.sh` with `sh -n`, a piped `sh -s -- --help` smoke test, and at least a lightweight `--list-versions` smoke test.
+Whenever modular behavior changes, run `installer/build.sh`, then verify `bootstrap-standalone.sh` with `sh -n`, a piped `sh -s -- --help` smoke test, and at least a lightweight `list-versions` smoke test.
 Avoid manual edits to `bootstrap-standalone.sh`; move changes into modules and regenerate it.

 ## Internal Modules